 Plan – Obviously you will want to know what property, if any you will need to successfully carry out your business.
 You can start with a minimum but then expand if the business grows

-Cost – This should not just be the cost of the initial set-up but should also include the overheads for several months in order to allow your new business to get known and start to create profits
+Cost – This should not only be the cost of the initial set-up but will also include the overheads for several months in order to allow your new business to get known and start to create profits

 Name your Business – Decide on a name for your business and then register it, getting any licenses you may need